UrbanInstitute/ed-data/master_sheet_graph_edits.md

   ```
 - **Figure 4-9**
  - **First set of multiples**
+   - for all graphs : add ` "hideTooltip": true ` to outermost bracket
 	 - for graph 1, add bracket to single category `"All..."`
 	 - for graph 2, add spaces to x-labels to create two lines, for example: `"Less than         $30,000" "$30,000 –       $64,999"`
 	 - for graphs 1-3, change number of ticks